psahni/aws_saa_prep/neal_davis_course/13. Monitoring, logging/events bridge.md

 -AWS_ACM_RENEWAL_FAILURE (for certificates signed by a private CA)

 * AWS Config provides a built-in "acm-certificate-expiration-check" managed rule that you can use.
 No need to create manual

+### Usecases (2)
+- You can schedule a cron job that runs every hour

+- Event Pattern: Service to service communication
+    IAM user sign in -> SNS topic with Email notficaiton

+- Trigger Lambda functions

+- You can have EC2 instance start event, and you trigger a event bridge rule, which triggers some other AWS service

+- Codebuild failed event, you can attach event bridge rule which triggers SNS to send notification